6 major metropolitan cities develop and implement action plans to reduce plastic pollution and climate emissions, boost recycling and grow jobs.

 Julie has 20+ years of experience working with non-profits and local government in organizational management, strategic planning, fundraising, and program development.
 Previously she worked for the Girl Scouts in NYC, Colorado Special Olympics, US Peace Corps as an NGO Advisor, City of Savannah, Boothbay Region Land Trust, and currently Friends of Thai Daughters and UPSTREAM.

-Business Manager and Special Projects Coordinator
+Business Manager and Development Coordinator

 Matt is a social entrepreneur, policy expert and campaign strategist who has helped advance safer chemicals policy, product stewardship and packaging reduction throughout the United States.
 He has 15 years of experience promoting initiatives where corporations address the environmental and social impacts of what they produce.
 Matt brings a wealth of technical knowledge on creating and implementing legislation as well as real-world experience in running successful campaigns, building broad coalitions, and working with stakeholders from every side of an issue.